 Asynchronous may refer to any of the following:

 1. Alternatively referred to as async and start/stop transmission, asynchronous is a data transmission where the communication can start and stop at any time.
-Data sent through an asynchronous transmission contains a start bit and stop bit, helping the receiving end know when it has received all of its data.
+Data sent through an asynchronous transmission contains a start bit and stop bit, helping the receiving end know when it has received all its data.

 3. Asynchronous cellular automata are cellular automata that can update independently of each other.
 Despite updating asynchronously, new cell states will immediately affect the calculations of any connected cells.